idaholab/moose/framework/doc/content/source/interfaces/DataFileInterface.md

 The "registered" data file directories are directories that are registered via:

 - the `registerAppDataFilePath` macro in `Registry.h`, where an applications data in its root `data` directory is registered
-- the `registerDataFilePath` macro in `Registry.h`, where a general data directory is registered
+- the `registerNonAppDataFilePath` macro in `Registry.h`, where a general data directory is registered

 ## `getDataFileNameByName`